Cananea strike: Strike

 The breaking point came when Greene, the owner of the mine, announced that the American mine workers' pay would be raised to $5 a day.
 This did not apply to the Mexican workers, who were still making only a maximum of $3 per day (some estimates are much lower than this).
 This disparity was partially due to a maximum wage on non-agricultural jobs enforced by the government to prevent farmers from leaving the profession.
-On June 1st, the day the raise took effect, the Mexican miners left their posts.
+On June 1, the day the raise took effect, the Mexican miners left their posts.
 As many as 2,000 workers gathered around the police chief's office chanting, "cinco pesos, ocho horas" (five pesos, eight hours).
-Additional demands were made that included the firing of the current foreman, employment quotas which ensured seventy-five percent of the jobs for Mexicans and twenty-five percent for foreigners, the deployment of responsible and respectful men to operate the cages, that all Mexican workers be entitled to promotions in accordance with their skills, and true democracy in the nation.
+Miners made additional demands that included the firing of the current foreman, employment quotas which ensured seventy-five percent of the jobs for Mexicans and twenty-five percent for foreigners, the deployment of responsible and respectful men to operate the cages, that all Mexican workers be entitled to promotions in accordance with their skills, and true democracy in the nation.
 The end of the demands included a call to action for Mexican citizens around the country to unite for their rights.
-These efforts would ultimately prove to be useless as the Cananea Copper Company would deny the striking members what they asked for.
+These efforts would ultimately prove to be useless, as the Cananea Consolidated Copper Company would deny the striking members what they asked for.

-Colonel William C. Greene addressing the striking miners.
+Colonel William C. Greene addresses the striking miners.

 Greene addressed the crowd in an attempt to get them to disperse.
-He claimed that the wages paid in this mining town were higher than any other mining company in Mexico.
+He claimed that the wages paid in this mining town were higher than any other mining company in Mexico and that it would be too much of a risk to the company's well-being to raise wages and meet the workers' demands.
 He promised the company would treat all employees fairly, as it had been doing in the past.
-The miners did leave for a short time, but then they returned at 3:00, calling for company lumber, construction, and office workers to strike with them.
+He also promised that prices at the company store would be lowered.
+The miners did leave for a short time, but then they returned at 3:00 PM calling for company lumber, construction, and office workers to strike with them.
 As they passed the lumber yard, the manager of the yard, George Metcalf, turned a fire hose on them and fired multiple shots at the crowd.
 In response, the miners set the lumber yard on fire.
-Casualties included George Metcalf, his brother and co-manager William Metcalf, and an unknown number of miners.
+Casualties included George Metcalf, his brother and co-manager William Metcalf, who were stabbed with the miners' tools, and an unknown number of miners.

 The miners continued.
-When they approached the main plaza, they were received by a crowd of armed Americans.
-Greene attempted once more to calm the situation, but his words fell on deaf ears.
+When they approached the main plaza, they encountered a crowd of armed Americans.
+Greene attempted once more to calm the situation, but failed.
 The Cananea police attempted to gain some control over the situation, but they were outnumbered.
 The Americans under Greene began firing into the crowd, killing an estimated two more and injuring fifteen.
 The miners took cover, many of them looting stores in search of weapons.
 Skirmishes continued into the night.